astronomer/astro-docs/ac/next/install-vm.md

 ### C. Create a virtual environment

-To isolate the Astronomer Core Python modules from changes to the system, create a virtual environment using the following command:
+To isolate the Astronomer Core Python modules from changes to the system, create a virtual environment in a directory named `astro/airflow-venv` using the following command:

 ```sh
 sudo -u astro python3 -m venv ~astro/airflow-venv
 ```

+venv is a tool to create lightweight, isolated Python environments without affecting systemwide configuration.
+For more information, read [Python's venv documentation](https://docs.python.org/3/library/venv.html).

 ### D. Install Astronomer Core